goonstation/goonstation/.github/DEV_GUIDE.md

 If that happens, click `Select Node Path` in it, then `Use NODE_PATH value defined via setting ./tgui/.yarn/sdks` in the dropdown that appears.

-If you navigate to a `.js` or `.tsx` file (e.g. `tgui/packages/tgui/components/Section.tsx`) the word `ESLINT` should appear in the bottom right of your window, along the bar at the bottom, like below.
+If you navigate to a `.js` or `.tsx` file (e.g. `tgui/packages/tgui/components/Section.tsx`) the word `ESLINT` should appear in the bottom right of your window, along the bar at the bottom.
 Simply click it and choose `Allow` in the popup to let it loose on your Goonstation files.

 Now, let's connect the main goonstation repository to your client.